c0m4r/ip-info-page/README.md

 # ip-info-page

-Based on Bootstrap and GeoIP2 Lite.
+Built on Bootstrap and GeoIP2 Lite.
 Supports CloudFlare.

 ## Dependencies